 To make a shampoo, we need to address 2 main categories: a detergent and a conditioning agent.

 The Clean: Herbal shampoo!
 You can’t get much more natural than using organic plants and herbs.
 Gentle oils like Sweet Almond or Jojoba provide moisture and shine, and act as carriers to infuse our hair with the medicinal and healing properties of the herbs we are using.
-We can also add Essential Oils for fragrance and a little extra boost of herbal goodness.
+We can also add small amounts of essential oils for fragrance and a little extra boost of herbal goodness.
 Not only are herbal shampoos beneficial for our hair and bodies, they are also friendly to the environment.

 Ingredients for Nettle Shampoo: